ilnarildarovuch2/mquickjs/README.md

 bytecode level.
 Moreover, the bytecode is not verified before being executed.
 Only run Javascript bytecode from trusted sources.

+### Mathematical library and floating point emulation

+MQuickJS contains its own tiny mathematical library (in `libm.c`).
+Moreover, in case the CPU has no floating point support, it contains its own floating point emulator which may be smaller than the one provided with the GCC toolchain.

 ## Internals and comparison with QuickJS

 ### Garbage collection